 Thoughts on Peace

 Jesus never condemned anyone for being too compassionate.
+If one must err, it is better to err on the side of love.
 God can handle the retribution part.
-(James 2:13)
+(James 2:13, Rom 12:19)

 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.”
-Jesus was obviously raising the standard of behavior for those who would follow him.
+The Old Testament directive ‘an eye for an eye’ made perfectly good sense.
+It satisfied our desire for justice, and promised deterrence.
+Jesus could have left it in place (and many of us wish he had).
+Instead he chose to overturn it and replace it with a new standard of behavior for those who would follow him.
 If you aren’t supposed to respond to someone gouging out your eye or breaking your teeth, at what point in the assault are you authorized to stop loving your enemy and say: “You just crossed the line, now you’re gonna DIE!”
 How do you know if they’re going to kill you, and if so, that Jesus wants you to kill them first?
-He didn’t say, “This doesn’t apply to people trying to kill you.
+As far as we know, he didn’t say, “When I say 'evil person' I'm not talking about people trying to kill you.
 They’re in a different category that will unfortunately go unrecorded by my biographers.”
+No, when he was being killed he said: “Father, forgive them, for they do not know what they do.”
+(Luke 23:34) Where's the justice in that?
+Was he passive?
+Did he only say it because he was the Messiah?
+Stephen didn’t think so.
+He modeled the same behavior for us when he was being stoned to death, saying: “Lord Jesus, receive my spirit.”
+Then he fell on his knees and cried out, “Lord, do not hold this sin against them.”
+(Acts 7:59-60) James said, “Mercy triumphs over judgment!”
+(James 2:13) Lastly, although Jesus didn’t mention an option to flee, he might support that choice also.

-Interpretation of Luke 23:34 and Acts 7:59-60: love your enemies even as they kill you.
+Interpretation of Luke 23:34 and Acts 7:59-60: love your enemies even as they kill you (without worrying about deterrence).
 We exist at the pleasure of God.
 When and how we die is allowed by Him; He is with us in that moment.

 Jesus didn’t come to bring us common sense.
 We already had that.
-It is the wisdom of the world (1 Cor 3:19).
-Contrast with James 3:17-18.
-He placed ideology above practicality (Matt 5:29-30, for example) and expects the same from us.
+It is the wisdom of the world (1 Cor 3:18-19, James 3:17-18).
+Instead, he brought us uncommon sense, placing ideology above (our perception of) practicality and expecting the same from us, though it looks like foolishness.
+If the teachings of Christ are unrealistic, then being a Christian is unrealistic.

 Is your salvation dependent upon a madman or should you take him seriously?
+For many of us, “LordandSavior” seems to mean “Savior.”
+Can Jesus be your Savior without being your Lord?
 I agree with Job that, “Though He slay me, yet will I trust Him.”
+And obey Him.

 True Christianity is truly inconvenient (and counterintuitive).

-Regarding the security of our families, we assume: “Surely, God wouldn’t test our obedience to Christ as He tested Abraham’s obedience when He told him to sacrifice his son!”
-See Luke 14:26.
+Regarding protecting our families from enemies, we assume: “Surely, God wouldn’t test our obedience to Christ as He tested Abraham’s obedience when He told him to sacrifice his son!”
+See Matthew 10:37-38.

 Many Christians want to stay out of heaven as long as possible.
-At the very least, they feel entitled to stay out for at least 70 years before having to spend the rest of eternity with God.
+They seem to feel entitled to stay out for at least 70 years before having to spend the rest of eternity with God.
+This leads to rationalization that we can do whatever it takes to avoid an unpleasant death now in order to "guarantee" ourselves a pleasant death later.
+But I don’t think anyone will be bragging about how many people they killed to stay out of heaven.

 “Mr. Nash said Laos is the country most saturated with unexploded cluster munitions, including types that attract children because they look like “little baseballs.”
 They are a legacy of United States bombing of the Ho Chi Minh trail during the Vietnam War.”